Ever since I purchased my wheat grinder, I’ve been excited at the idea of making a whole wheat artisan-style bread.

 And because of the long rise times, I get an amazing wholesome flavor that has me drooling thinking about it.

-I know this recipe may seem difficult at a glance, but don’t let that stop you from trying a new thing.
+I know 100% whole wheat sourdough bread may seem difficult at a glance, but don’t let that stop you from trying a new thing.
 It might just surprise you that you, too, can make great bread.